Competitive Solicitations Notices

-The University conducts most solicitations electronically through the University’s Ariba Sourcing Network and suppliers are required to submit their responses via this method.
-The University utilizes the Washington Electronic Business Solution (WEBS) to post notices for competitive solicitations over $100,000.
-The notices posted in WEBS contain details related to the solicitation type, size and scope intended to inform suppliers of relevant opportunities available at the University.
+The UW utilizes the Washington Electronic Business Solution (WEBS) to post notices for competitive solicitations over $100,000 and occasionally for solicitations between $10,000 and $99,999.
+The notices posted in WEBS contain details related to the solicitation type, size and scope, instructions regarding the timeline and method required to submit a bid, and contact information.

 Submitting a Bid

-- Pay attention the instructions in the solicitation regarding when and how to submit offers.
+- Pay close attention to the instructions in the solicitation regarding when and how to submit offers.

-- Questions regarding the solicitation should be directed to the procurement coordinator named in the solicitation.
+- Any questions regarding the solicitation should be directed to the UW Buyer named in the solicitation.

-Most Procurement Services solicitations do not include a public bid opening, however if a solicitation includes a notice to hold a public bid opening, it will be held in the Procurement Services Bid Room 224, located in the Purchasing and Accounting Building at 3917 University Way, N.E..
-Seattle, WA 98105.
+- Most Procurement Services solicitations do not include a public bid opening.
+If a solicitation includes a notice to hold a public bid opening, it will be held at Procurement Services, located in the Roosevelt Commons West building at 4300 Roosevelt Way NE, Seattle, WA 98195.
 The bid opening will be conducted by a Procurement Services staff member.

 - Responses to Requests for Proposals and Requests for Information will not be read at a public opening.